-According to the American Hippotherapy Association (AHA Inc.), “the term ‘hippotherapy’ refers to how occupational therapy (OT), physical therapy (PT), and speech-language pathology (SLP) professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement to engage sensory, neuromotor, and cognitive systems to achieve functional outcomes.
-In conjunction with the affordances of the equine environment and other treatment strategies, hippotherapy is part of a patient’s integrated plan of care.”
+According to the American Hippotherapy Association (AHA Inc.), “The term hippotherapy refers to how occupational therapy, physical therapy and speech-language pathology professionals use evidence-based practice and clinical reasoning in the purposeful manipulation of equine movement as a therapy tool to engage sensory, neuromotor and cognitive systems to promote functional outcomes.
+Best practice dictates that occupational therapy, physical therapy and speech-language pathology professionals integrate hippotherapy into the patient’s plan of care, along with other therapy tools and/or strategies..”

 The term originates from the Greek word, “hippos” meaning horse (or equine).
 Therefore, it roughly translates as “treatment with the help of the horse”.